 Block 30 minutes on your calendar each day, do your work, and get off.
 If you do, you’ll be effective and smart with your time—and still reach your social media goals.”

 You’re sure to find two or three interesting pieces.
 But if you share them all right then, they’ll be bunched up in your social stream.
 Schedule them so they’ll appear at different times throughout the day.

-Buffer and Argorapulse are both good tools for scheduling social media posts.
+Buffer and Octopost are both good social media management tools for scheduling social media posts.
 They have mobile apps and browser plugins that let you schedule posts with a click, but that won’t add the mention or help you network with the writer.